 - Spanish → English

-While it’s clear that the accuracy of Google Translate is much better than both Amazon and Microsoft, DeepL seems to lead in the above language pairs.
-Of course we’re aware that a study not conducted by a third party can lead to bias.
+The accuracy of Google Translate is much better than both Amazon and Microsoft.
+However, DeepL seems to lead in the above language pairs.
+Of course, we’re aware that a study not conducted by a third party can lead to bias.

 We cross-referenced these results with the Intento report and found that DeepL ranked higher for German, French, and Spanish translations, while GT was better for Arabic, Korean, Brazilian Portuguese, and Mandarin Chinese.

-Note: While DeepL and GT are clever enough to analyze the context in which a word is used and adjust the translation result accordingly, they sometimes fail to accurately translate isolated terms.
-Additionally, translation and localization are not quite the same.
-To localize content, you would need human experts.
+While DeepL and GT are clever enough to analyze the context in which a word is used and adjust the translation result accordingly, they sometimes fail to accurately translate isolated terms.

 For example, check out this hilarious result of a French → English translation using DeepL and GT:

-DeepL failed to accurately translate ‘eau de toilette’ as there’s no way it could know whether this word is needed to describe a perfume or for a plumber’s guide on fitting a toilet.
+DeepL failed to accurately translate ‘eau de toilette’ because it lacked context.
+Is it expected to describe a perfume or a plumber’s guide on fitting a toilet?

 ChatGPT vs Google Translate